ur-whitelab/exmol/README.md

 samples = exmol.sample_space(base, lambda smi, sel: my_model(smi), batched=False)
 ```

-Were we used a `lambda` to wrap our function and indicated our function can only take one SMILES string, not a list of them with `batched=False`.
+Here we use a `lambda` to wrap our function and indicate our function can only take one SMILES string, not a list of them with `batched=False`.
-Now we select counterfactuals from that space and plot them
+Now we select counterfactuals from that space and plot them.

 ```py
 cfs = exmol.cf_explain(samples)